OskarLasota/quizcenter/README.md

  - MVVM 📳
  - Unit / UI Tests ⚠️
  - Clean Architecture 🪥
+ - Firebase
+ - CI / CD

 Order of work TODO list :
-1. Create a kanban board for project management
-2. Create the actual quiz item view that will be displayed on homepage
+1. Create the actual quiz item view that will be displayed on homepage
-3. Create the actual ad item view that will be displayed on homepage
+2. Create the actual ad item view that will be displayed on homepage
-4. Create new screen to post new quiz
+3. Create new screen to post new quiz
-5. Create my account
+4. Create my account
-6. Create search functionality
+5. Create search functionality